medkhalilkhamassi/My-Portfolio/README.md

 ### Oussama Kacem
    * **Role**: Team Leader
    * **Relationship**: Direct Manager
-   * **Recommendation**: I had the pleasure to work closly with you and provide service together in a demanding and exciting operation.
+   * **Recommendation**: I had the pleasure to work closely with you and provide service together in a demanding and exciting operation.
 You are a highly committed person, with exceptional communication and language skills.
-Your positive and professional attitude in your role and with your team and colleagues, definitely made a difference. with your technical knowledge these are great attributes of value to have, that's why i believe you will achive highy success in your career.
+Your positive and professional attitude in your role and with your team and colleagues definitely made a difference.
+With your technical knowledge, these are great attributes of value to have.
+That's why I believe you will achieve high success in your career.
 Thank you for all the success we enjoyed together.

 ### Ali Dhehibi
-    * **Role**: IT system administrator
+   * **Role**: IT System Administrator
    * **Relationship**: Senior
    * **Recommendation**: I am pleased to recommend my current colleague, Khalil.
-He is a highly skilled IT professional who excels in users support, system administration, and more.
+He is a highly skilled IT professional who excels in user support, system administration, and more.
 Khalil is a strong team player, fostering a collaborative work environment, and has excellent communication skills, making technical information accessible to all.
 I highly recommend Khalil for any IT role, knowing he will make a significant contribution to any team.

 ### Oumayma Mrayhi
-    * **Role**: Corporate & Soft skills trainer
+   * **Role**: Corporate & Soft Skills Trainer
    * **Relationship**: Mentor & Trainer
    * **Recommendation**: I had the pleasure of working closely with Khalil on several critical IT requests when pressured by time, and I am continually impressed by his technical expertise and great communication skills.
 He has a deep understanding of complex IT systems and consistently delivers proper solutions.
-Khalil, I wish you all the best in your future Endeavors.
+Khalil, I wish you all the best in your future endeavors.

 ### Mouna Hamdi
    * **Role**: Cloud Infrastructure Engineer
    * **Relationship**: Senior
    * **Recommendation**: During our time working together, Khalil consistently demonstrated exceptional communication skills, both in written and verbal form.
-Their ability to convey complex ideas in a clear and concise manner was impressive.
+His ability to convey complex ideas in a clear and concise manner was impressive.